tslocke/hobocookbook/manual/lifecycles.markdown

 ## The `:available_to` option

-Both create and transition steps can be made accessible to certain users with the `:accessible_to` option.
+Both create and transition steps can be made accessible to certain users with the `:available_to` option.
 If this option is given, the step is considered 'publishable', and there will be automatic support for the step in both the controller and view layers.

 The rules for the `:available_to` option are as follows.
 Firstly, it can be one of three special values: